Webinar Recording - Copyright and Your Thesis (30 mins, requires NSID to view).

 For more information about writing a manuscript-style thesis, please visit this Manuscript-Style Theses and Dissertations page which includes a section about copyright and related section about co-authored manuscripts.

-Up until the time that your thesis is added to the eCommons@USASK electronic thesis collection, it is considered a private research paper and images can be used without permission as long as they are properly cited and adhere to the university’s Fair Dealing Guidelines.
-However, once your thesis is distributed through the eCommons, permission from the copyright holders of any images or figures used in your thesis is required.
+Up until the time that your thesis is added to the HARVEST electronic research archive, it is considered a private research paper and images can be used without permission as long as they are properly cited and adhere to the university’s Fair Dealing Guidelines.
+However, once your thesis is distributed through HARVEST, permission from the copyright holders of any images or figures used in your thesis may be required.

-The University of British Columbia's copyright website includes useful information for grad students about how to identify copyright holders and where to go to request copyright permission.
+The University of British Columbia's copyright website (see the How to Obtain Permission section) includes useful information for grad students about how to identify copyright holders and where to go to request copyright permission.
 The earlier that you can start the permission request process, the better, as copyright holders can be difficult to find or get a hold of and sometimes they take a long time to respond.
-If you require any assistance, please feel free to contact the Copyright Coordinator.
+If you require any assistance, please feel free to contact the copyright coordinator.

 Copyright permission would not be required for including the following types of images in your thesis:

-- An image for which you are the only copyright owner (e.g., an image that you created alone and for which you have not transferred copyright to a publisher or anyone else).
+- An image for which you are the only copyright owner (for example, an image that you created alone and for which you have not transferred copyright to a publisher or anyone else).

-- Images that are in the Public Domain (i.e., are no longer protected by copyright).
-Please note that “Public Domain” does not mean that anything publicly available on the Internet can be used without copyright permission.
+- Images that are in the public domain (that is, are no longer protected by copyright).
+Please note that “public domain” does not mean that anything publicly available on the internet can be used without copyright permission.
 Most works on the Internet are protected by copyright and would require permission for being included in a thesis.

 - Images that have Creative Commons copyright licences.

-- Some Canadian federal government materials (e.g., materials protected by Crown copyright).
+- Some Canadian federal government materials (for example, materials protected by Crown copyright).

 You may also be interested in: